Learning Meta Representations of One-shot Relations for Temporal Knowledge Graph Link Prediction: Conclusion

 \section{Conclusion}

-We extend both TKG interpolated and extrapolated LP tasks to the one-shot setting, and propose a model learning \textbf{m}eta representations of \textbf{o}ne-\textbf{s}ho\textbf{t} relations for solving both tasks (MOST).
-MOST learns meta representations from time-aware entity representations of the entities in the one-shot examples.
-It further employs a scoring function together with a norm regularizer for predicting missing entities.
-We propose four large-scale datasets, fix the unfair evaluation settings employed by previous KG FSL methods, and compare MOST with a large group of baselines on both TKG LP tasks.
-Experimental results show that MOST achieves stat-of-the-art performance on both one-shot LP tasks while keeping a low time cost.
+We extend both TKG interpolated and extrapolated LP tasks to the one-shot scenario, fix the unreasonable task setting employed by previous work, and propose a model learning \textbf{m}eta-representations of \textbf{o}ne-\textbf{s}ho\textbf{t} relations for solving both tasks (MOST).
+MOST learns sparse relations' meta-representations based on the time-aware representations of the entities in the one-shot examples.
+It further employs a metric function for predicting missing entities from the unobserved TKG facts regarding sparse relations.
+To overcome the problem brought by previous datasets, we further propose four large-scale datasets for one-shot TKG LP.
+We compare MOST with recent baselines on our new datasets.
+Experimental results show that MOST achieves superior performance.
+MOST is designed only for one-shot learning and cannot be directly used in multi-shot cases, e.g., 3-shot.
+It is worthwhile to draw attention to the multi-shot scenario of TKG LP over sparse relations in the future.